Why would you need to count the words inside of a PDF document? Most popular use cases for our calculator.

 Everyone has their reason.
 Here are the most common ones we hear from students, teachers, content folks, and teams:

-- Meeting assignment rules ("1200–1500 words") before turning in a paper.
+- Meeting assignment rules ("1200 to 1500 words") before turning in a paper.

 - Planning translations and estimating cost by word volume.

-- Editorial planning — keeping chapter sizes consistent, planning reading time.
+- Editorial planning: keeping chapter sizes consistent, planning reading time.

-- SEO/content strategy — measuring article length, auditing whitepapers, comparing drafts.
+- SEO/content strategy: measuring article length, auditing whitepapers, comparing drafts.

 - Grant/tender applications that cap total word count in sections.